Welcome to the Center for Disabilities Studies

 Did You Know?

-On Oct.
-2, the Center for Disabilities Studies (CDS) celebrated its 20th anniversary with a celebratory event.
+The Center for Disabilities Studies (CDS) celebrated its 20th anniversary with a celebratory event.
 Rita Landgraf, Delaware Health and Social Services secretary, served as the event’s honorary chair and noted CDS’s “pivotal role” in matters of inclusion.
 Featured speaker Keith Jones, who runs the organization SoulTouchin’ Experiences, spoke of the ongoing need to change attitudes held by many individuals concerning people with disabilities.
 Watch the commemorative anniversary video or read more about the event in the UDaily article, “CDS anniversary celebration.”

 The Center started the National Core Indicators project, which assesses services provided to Delawareans with developmental disabilities.
 For more information, visit the Transition, Education & Employment Model (TEEM) unit page.